-A high-quality hardwood presentation case is included in the sale.
+The matching vintage Longines presentation box is included in the sale.

 A very special and absolutely stunning Hi-Beat automatic vintage watch from one of the most collectable, highly regarded and time-honoured vintage watch brands.
 This is a very rare watch due to its 37.5mm size and 18ct yellow gold case.
 This watch will therefore make an excellent financial investment as well as be something to use, treasure and enjoy!
 It is completely practical for use as an everyday watch and as long as it is well looked after and serviced every 2-3 years, it will last another lifetime.
 It carries a great deal more style, individuality and panache than a new watch and to buy the same quality today, would cost at least three or four times the price here.